Skip to main content

 The economy is largely residential, with many residents commuting to Glasgow for work.
 Rail services from Giffnock, Clarkston, Newton Mearns, Barrhead and Neilston connect to Glasgow Central, most journeys taking under 20 minutes.
 The M77 motorway runs through the western side of the area, providing fast road access to the city centre and south toward Ayrshire.

-East Renfrewshire combines the convenience of a city-edge location with a strong sense of local community.
-Its towns and villages have their own shops, parks and social life and the Whitelee Windfarm on the southern boundary - one of the largest onshore windfarms in Europe - offers miles of walking and cycling trails with views across the central belt.
+East Renfrewshire combines the convenience of a city-edge location with a strong sense of local community and genuinely attractive countryside on its doorstep.
+The Whitelee Windfarm on the southern boundary - one of the largest onshore windfarms in Europe - offers miles of walking and cycling trails with views across the central belt, and the rolling farmland around Eaglesham and Neilston gives the area a rural character that belies how close it is to Glasgow.